 I am a professional artist as well as fine arts educator.
 I hold a PhD in Art History and Education from the University of Arizona with an emphasis in Art and Visual Culture.
 I exhibit my paintings and I teach art both nationally and internationally.
 The workshops that I lead encourage creative risk-taking through use of multimodality.

 I maintain a downtown Spearfish South Dakota artist studio and gallery at Artifacts Antiques and Art.
-(740 N. Main Street, Spearfish, SD 57783) My paintings are represented by Prairie Edge Gallery in Rapid City, SD, and I am an instructor for The Art in the Algarve School in Olhão.
-My full resume is available through my website: Bonnie Halsey-Dutton.
+(740 N. Main Street, Spearfish, SD 57783) My paintings are represented by Prairie Edge Gallery in Rapid City, SD, and I am an instructor for The Art in the Algarve School in Olhão as well as through my downtown studio in Spearfish.
+Course descriptions are found on my website: https://www.bonniehalseydutton.com.
+My full resume is also available on my website.
 Additionally, my website includes an extensive collection of images and descriptions about my artwork in a blog that I write about my artistic undertakings.
 I conduct workshops and lead art making events, and interested persons can sign up for my newsletter through on my website.